nus-cs2103-AY2223S1/tp/docs/team/linuschancs.md

 ## Project: Class-ify

-Class-ify is a class management application** built specially for Singapore Ministry of Education (MOE) teachers to monitor their student's academic progress easily**.
+Class-ify is a class management application built specially for Singapore Ministry of Education (MOE) teachers to monitor their student's academic progress easily.
 Teachers can generate exam statistics for each class, and Class-ify quickly flags out students who require more support for contacting.

 It is written in Java and the GUI is build using JavaFX.